Dangers Of BPA In Plastic Water Bottles You Should be Aware of

 4. Use Alternatives

 We must be mindful of everything we do, especially our health.
-Instead of using plastic containers for hot food and beverages, substitute them with something more "healthy."
+Instead of using plastic containers for hot food and beverages, use something more "healthy."

 Use porcelain, stainless steel, and glass containers to avoid BPA leaching into your foods.

-Some preventive methods here mostly involve lifestyle change, a huge decision requiring much effort and time.
+Some preventive methods here mostly involve lifestyle changes, a major decision that requires significant effort and time.

 Especially if you grab breakfast with canned food, why eliminate that part of your life?
 You can opt to retain or minimize the use of canned food.
 However, there is one option that can guarantee you the lifestyle you still want.